rybak/atlassian-tweaks/README.md

    Stylus instructions:
    1. Click "Manage" button in the extension's menu
-   2. Click on the style that you need to adjust
+   2. Click on cog icon in the row of the style that you need to adjust
-   3. Click button "Settings" on the left sidebar
-   4. In section "Custom included sites", type in `*://<your URL>/*`.
-For example, `*://jira.example.com/*`.
+   3. In field "Your Bitbucket/Confluence/Jira domain", type in the domain of your Bitbucket, Confluence, or Jira server.
+For example, `jira.example.com`.
+Up to two domains are supported.

 4. After installation, you can use the browser extension popup to disable or enable individual scripts and styles if needed.
 For some scripts, you will